Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

-The experiments were run on two different devices.
+\paragraph{Devices.} The experiments were run on two different devices.
 The experiments with PBB algorithm and the regression datasets were run on Python 3.12.2 on a computer with a NVIDIA GeForce RTX 4090.
 The experiments on MNIST were run on Python 3.12.3 on a computer with a NVIDIA GeForce RTX 2080 Ti.
-The libraries used for each environment can be found with the code.
-For all experiments, we run the code with the following seeds : $[1,2,3,4,42]$.